jpastuszek/httpimagestore/README.md

 #### API endpoint

-This statement allows to configure single API endpoint and related operations that will be performed when matching request comes.
+This statement allows to configure single API endpoint and related operations that will be performed when matching request comes in to be handled.
 Defined endpoints will be evaluated in order until one is matched.

+Each endpoint can have one or more operation defined that will be performed on request matching that endpoint.

 Statement should start with one of the following HTTP verbs in lowercase: `get`, `post`, `put`, `delete`, followed by list of URL section matchers:

 * `string` - literal string will match that string in URL section
-* `:symbol` - symbols begining with `:` will match any URL section and will store matched string in local named as symbol; this local can then be used to build path or thumbnail parameters
+* `:symbol` - symbol beginning with `:` will match any URL section and will store matched string in variable named as symbol; this variable can then be used to build path, thumbnail parameters or any other places where variables are expanded
-* `:symbol?` - symbol followed with `?` will be optionally matched; URL may not contain this section to be matched for this endpoint
+* `:symbol?` - symbol beginning with `:`  and followed with `?` will be optionally matched; request URL may not contain this section to be matched for this endpoint to be evaluated
-* `:symbol/regexp/` - in this format symbol will be matched only if regexp matches the URL section
+* `:symbol/regexp/` - in this format symbol will be matched only if `/` surrounded [regular expression](http://rubular.com) matches the URL section

 Example: